Reports to: Education Program Manager

-Spring Season Environmental Education Interns gain incredible hands-on experience teaching and learning in our programs as they develop essential skills for environmental education.
-Environmental Educators improve their teaching techniques through trainings, practice, reflection, and feedback.
-Spring Environmental Educators spend most of their time directly teaching in the Children’s Peace Garden programs such as field trips and classroom visits.
+Summer Season Environmental Education Interns gain incredible hands-on experience teaching and learning in our programs as they develop essential skills for environmental education.
+Environmental Educators improve their teaching techniques through training, practice, reflection, and feedback.
+Summer Environmental Educators spend most of their time directly teaching in the Children’s Peace Garden programs such as field trips and summer camp.

 Environmental Education Intern Duties

 Teach the following topics to school age groups: plant life cycles, planting and garden care, insects, pollination, beekeeping, composting, harvesting, healthy eating, community, cycles and much more!